Eagle Valley Land Trust endeavors to conserve and protect our natural spaces and special places… Forever.

 A History of the Eagle Valley Land Trust

-The Eagle Valley Land Trust was founded in 1981 by rancher Roger Tilkemeier.
+The Eagle Valley Land Trust was founded in 1981 by ranching advocate and passionate conservationist Roger Tilkemeier.
 Originally called the Eagle County Land Conservancy, the organization became the Eagle Valley Land Trust in 1982 as a 501(c)(3) not-for-profit organization supported entirely by charitable contributions.
 It was the third land trust established in the state of Colorado.

 From 1981 to 1997, the Eagle Valley Land Trust was operated solely by a dedicated group of volunteer conservationists who served on the Board of Directors.
 The all-volunteer organization created awareness of the need for conservation in Eagle County and educated the public about the benefits of land management, wildlife habitat protection and the use of conservation easements.
 During this time, they accepted the first donations of land, made by the Johnson ranching family in the Brush Creek area of Eagle, Colorado.
 The Johnson Family lands were placed into conservation easement in 1993, the first recorded conservation easement for the Eagle Valley Land Trust.